CityOfNewYork/my-file-nyc/packages/infra/README.md

 - `deploy-dev` - runs the `cdk-deploy` script, but applies the inline DEPLOYMENT_TARGET=dev before executing
 - `deploy-staging` - runs the `cdk-deploy` script, but applies the inline DEPLOYMENT_TARGET=staging-02 before executing

+## Enhancements & Next Steps

+The `params.env` file is an enhancement to a previously-used static json configuration file that had only hard-coded values.
+While many of the previously-defined static values were ported over, many variables were added that pull from cloud-defined parameters (SSM Parameters).

+This enables the application to be setup without the need for developers having to copy and maintain static files locally.
+It also makes advancements to move any secret values outside the potential for being versioned or inadvertently misused.

+The current approach makes use of retrieving SSM Parameter values defined in the respective AWS accounts, by setting environment variables pre-deployment from fetching them like so:

+>`export CLOUDFRONT_DISTRIBUTION_ID=$(aws ssm get-parameter --name "/myfile/dev/cloudfront-distribution-id" --query "Parameter.Value" --output text)`

+Further enhancements and hardening should include the use of AWS Secrets in addition to SSM Parameters to ensure properly-encrypted sensitive environment details.